Abstruck-Studio/.github/profile/README.md

 __*Abstruck*__ is a word from __abstract__ which means __incomprehensible__ or __unfathomable__.
 And we are also trying to do something useful, we are still learning!

-Moreover, if you want to join us, you can.
+Moreover, if you want to join us, you can pull issues [here](https://github.com/Abstruck-Studio/.github/issues), and tell us what you can do.

 [MCMOD-ima]:https://img.shields.io/badge/MCMOD-Abstruck-green